exasol/sqlalchemy-exasol/doc/user_guide/getting_started.rst

 Connection Configuration
 ++++++++++++++++++++++++
-For running the examples, a default connection configuration for an Exasol Docker DB has been provided in the   ``examples/config.py``.
+For running the examples, file ``examples/config.py`` provides a default connection configuration for an Exasol Docker DB.
 If your setup differs, you can override the default values by setting exported environment variables, as specified in the docstring.

 .. collapse:: config.py
     :open: